RasaHQ/rasa/docs/docs/reference/rasa/core/events.md

 class FormValidation(Event)
 ```

-Event added by FormPolicy to notify form action
+Event added by FormPolicy and RulePolicy to notify form action
-whether or not to validate the user input
+whether or not to validate the user input.

 ## ActionExecutionRejected Objects